BJNSTNKVC/laravel-form-components/README.md

     php artisan components:restore

-Optionally, you can pass component name as an argument, which will publish only those components.
+Optionally, you can pass component name as an argument, which will restore only those components.

     php artisan components:restore Input Password Button